C2DH/ranketwo-submissions/lessons/drafts/data.md

 ![Wanted Poster](/assets/images/data-criticism/wanted-poster.jpg)

-Then think of the poster as a simple table that focusses on a given person and lists a number of characteristics in diffeent columns with the purpose to identify this person.
+Then think of the poster as a simple table that focusses on a given person and lists a number of characteristics in different columns with the purpose to identify this person.

 <!--
 Person: